LeeCo COVID-19 Dashboard

 Hospitalizations and Deaths

-• Daily hospitalizations in Georgia are about 85% lower than the level of January 1.
+• Daily hospitalizations in Georgia are about 106% higher (about double) the level of July 1.

-• Daily deaths in Georgia are 65% lower than the level of January 1.
+• Daily deaths in Georgia are about the same as the level of July 1.

 Useful News